 The menu items include chorizo eggs benny, chilaquiles, and breakfast burritos.
-Those with a sweet tooth will enjoy their Carmalita dish.
-It features fruits wrapped in a tortilla and topped with cinnamon, sugar, and yogurt.
+Those with a sweet tooth will enjoy their Carmalita dish as it features fruits wrapped in a tortilla and topped with cinnamon, sugar, and yogurt.
 They also have a choice of sweet churro or mango pancakes.

-This is a great spot if you’re looking for a more sophisticated place to have brunch in Victoria.
+This is an excellent spot if you’re looking for a more sophisticated place to have brunch in Victoria.
 The Courtney Room is an extension of the stylish Magnolia Hotel & Spa, located close to the Inner Harbour.

 If you decide to brunch here, you’ll be served modern Pacific Northwestern Cuisine.
 Some specialities are their crab eggs benedict, truffle frittata, and smoked salmon toast.

-There are also a range of sharing plate options and an oyster bar.
+There is also a range of sharing plate options and an oyster bar.
 Complement your meal with one of their unique craft cocktails.

 This oceanfront restaurant in Oak Bay Marina offers an award-winning west coast buffet brunch on Sundays.

-Diners can choose from a range of traditional brunch options like hash browns, pancakes, parfait, and egg dishes.
+Diners can choose from a range of traditional brunch options like hash browns, pancakes, parfaits, and egg dishes.
 You can also enjoy daily specialties, fresh seafood, and sushi.

-You can add brunch cocktails like caesars, mimosas, or champagne cocktails for an additional cost.
+You can add brunch cocktails, such as caesars, mimosas, or champagne cocktails, for an additional cost.
 If you don't want a buffet, you can also order a la carte.

-This is a perfect place to relax with delicious breakfast food and drinks while enjoying the great view of the marina.
+This is the perfect place to relax with delicious breakfast food and drinks while enjoying the magnificent view of the marina.

 John's Place has been one of the best brunch spots in Victoria for over 35 years.
 It can definitely call itself a local favorite and has even been featured on The Food Network.